Why don't more people know about

 to the paranormal].

-and the afterlife has meant that there has been almost no
+phenomena and the afterlife has meant that there has been

-money for research and no career possibilitites for researchers
+almost no money for research in it and no career possibilitites

-even though the subject is of great interest to most people,
+for researchers even though the subject is of great interest

 The research information is complex